MRI Guided Imaging Radiotherapy Lab

 The Department of Radiation Oncology strives to provide compassionate, state-of-the-art radiation treatment to cancer patients while continuing to teach the next generation of caregivers and find ever better ways to provide treatment.
 It is integral part of the Cancer Institute at the University of Mississippi Medical Center.
 Our staff work in two locations, using state-of-the-art technology (5 Linancs, HDR and Gamma knife) and treatment methods (SRS, SBRT, IMRT, VMAT, TBI, and HDR brachytherapy) to provide care for adult and paediatric patients.

-2. UMMC Intramural Research (IRSP) grant, “MR QA procedure for patient-specific distortion correction,” 2016, 30k for a year (Funded)
+1. UMMC Intramural Research (IRSP) grant, “MR QA procedure for patient-specific distortion correction”

-3. UMMC Neuro Institute pilot research grant, “MRI-based Radiation Treatment Planning (MRgRTP),” 2017, 30k for a year (Funded)
+2. UMMC Neuro Institute pilot research grant, “MRI-based Radiation Treatment Planning (MRgRTP)”

-5. Robert M. Hearin Support Foundation, “Autimated clinical workflow for adaptive head&neck cancer radiotherapy uing generalized parametric mapping”, 559k for 2 years (Submitted)
+4. Robert M. Hearin Support Foundation, “Automated clinical workflow for adaptive head&neck cancer radiotherapy using generalized parametric mapping”